 - no back and forth sharing of sounds, smiles or facial expressions by nine months

 - not responding when their name is called

-- no babbling, pointing, reaching or waving by 12 months
+- no babbling, pointing, reaching or waving by 12 months of age

-- no single words by 16 months
+- no single words by 16 months of age

-- no two word phrases by 24 months
+- no two word phrases by 24 months of age

-- regression in development
+- regression in development, loss of developmental milestones

 - any loss of speech, babbling or social skills

 A preschool age child with "classic" autism is generally withdrawn, aloof, and fails to respond to other people.
-Many of these children will not even make eye contact.
+Some of these children will not even make eye contact.
 They may also engage in odd or ritualistic behaviors like rocking, hand flapping, or an obsessive need to maintain order.

 Many children with autism do not speak at all.
 Those who do may speak in rhyme, have echolalia (repeating a person's words like an echo), refer to themselves as a "he" or "she," or use peculiar language.